 Founder & Executive Director

-Karenna Gore is the founder and executive director of the Center for Earth Ethics at Union Theological Seminary in New York.
+Karenna Gore is the founder and executive director of the Center for Earth Ethics and visiting professor of practice of earth ethics at Union Theological Seminary in New York.
 Karenna formed CEE in 2015 to address the moral and spiritual dimensions of the climate crisis.
 Working at the intersection of faith, ethics, and ecology, she guides the Center’s public programs, educational initiatives, and movement-building.
 She also is an ex officio faculty member of Columbia University’s Earth Institute.